 YOU MAY ALSO LIKE THIS: Cheesy Roasted Cauliflower Recipe with Lemon is simple to make and has parmesan cheese, lemon zest, and lemon juice.
 The cauliflower becomes sweet, nutty, and delicious.
 A must try!
 We have a similar recipe with broccoli.

-Secrets to Our Mashed Cauliflower Recipe
+Secrets to Making the Best Mashed Cauliflower

 Mashed or “smashed” cauliflower is very simple to make and is so versatile.
 Our recipe only calls for a few extra ingredients, but you could really spice things up.
 Whether you make our basic recipe or add you own spin, here’s a few things to keep in mind: